PWNAGERobotics/ScoutingPASS/docs/GoogleSheets.md

     * Change line 12 in index.html
     * Instead of 2023/CU_config.js point it to 2023/CU_GS_config.js

-4. (Custome configuration) Add gsCol tag to you config file
+4. (Custom configuration) Add gsCol tag to you config file
     * In that same configuration file, you need to add a "gsCol" tag for each element in the configuration script.
 The gsCol (AKA Google Sheets Column) will tell Google
   Sheets which column to put the data in.
     * For example, the first entry in our configuraiton is Scouter Initials, the new entry with the gsCol tag would look like this: